brettdavies/cf_office_hours/docs/architecture.md

   is_booked: boolean;
   booking_id: string | null;
   created_at: Date;
+  created_by: string | null;
+  updated_at: Date;
+  updated_by: string | null;
   deleted_at: Date | null;
+  deleted_by: string | null;
 }

 export enum BookingStatus {
-  Confirmed = 'confirmed',
-  Completed = 'completed',
-  Canceled = 'canceled',
-}
+  Pending = 'pending',       // Initial state when booking is created Confirmed = 'confirmed',   // Mentor or coordinator has accepted Completed = 'completed',   // Meeting has occurred Canceled = 'canceled',     // Booking was cancelled Expired = 'expired',       // Booking request expired (not confirmed within 7 days) }

 export enum CancellationReason {